gregwebs/StateTree/README.md

-## Safety and TypeScript
+## Safety

 Most other statechart libraries ask you to give a large JSON structure to describe your state chart.
 JSON hierarchy looks nice, but these structures normally rely on strings that are a typo away from silent error.
-StateTree instead uses setter methods because they will always fail immediately at runtime if mistyped.
+StateTree instead uses setter methods (aka builder pattern similar to other libraries such as d3) because they will always fail immediately at runtime if mistyped.
+With Typescript they can fail at compile time.

+## Typescript

 StateTree leverages TypeScript to reduce bugs in the implementation.
-You can also use TypeScript in your usage of this library to move some errors from runtime to compile time and also to have better autocompletion.
+If you are a TypeScript user you can use the provided types to move some errors from runtime to compile time and also to have better autocompletion.
+If you are not a TypeScript user, just grap the js file.

 # Dependencies